Top of page

-African American Studies at Wake Forest University is a signature academic program that:
+African American and African Studies at Wake Forest University is a signature academic program that:

 “I speak to the Black experience, but I am always talking about the human condition – about what we can endure, dream, fail at, and still survive.”